phonectas/async-soap-client/README.md

 ## A SOAP client that can do Asynchronous SOAP calls

+Yes there are a couple of these clients around, but most of them are quite heavy handed in how they enforce the SOAP standard which makes them quite difficult to use.
+I have tried to implement this client in a more flexible manner with minimal functionality which means that you can probably bend it in any way you choose to bend it depending on your use case.

 The client uses Guzzle and Guzzle promises to make soap requests.
 see: [async-requests](http://docs.guzzlephp.org/en/stable/quickstart.html#async-requests);